SENIOR RESEARCH ASSOCIATES

 Catherine Gaydos, M.A.

 Catherine Gaydos holds a M.A. in Education, Curriculum and Instruction from Virginia Tech and a B.S. in Mathematics from the College of William and Mary.
-Prior to joining Morgan, Angel & Associates, Ms. Gaydos taught high school mathematics and Advanced Placement computer science.
+Prior to joining Morgan, Angel, Brigham & Associates, Ms. Gaydos taught high school mathematics and Advanced Placement computer science.
 Ms. Gaydos assists the Managing Partner with office administration and human resource-related matters, and is responsible for budget keeping, invoicing, payroll, and tax filings, in addition to general office management.

 OF COUNSEL